cdp-trial-patterns/data-in-motion/01_kafka_filter.md

 - a.
 Return to the Flow Designer by closing the Data Viewer tab and clicking _Back To Flow Designer_ in the _List Queue_ screen.

 - b.
 Select the _Filter Events_ processor on the canvas.
-We are using a _QueryRecord_ processor to filter out low severity events.
+We will be using a _QueryRecord_ processor to filter out low severity events.
 The _QueryRecord_ processor is very flexible and can run several filtering or routing rules at once.

      ![filter-events-processor-stopped.png](images/filter-events-processor-stopped.png)